ios-dev-tools/awesome-ios-dev-tools/README.md

 * [AppSight](https://www.appsight.io/) - AppSight is a great resource for finding SDKs and code used by popular apps on the App Store.
 You can view all the SDKs used to create an app, as well as additional details such as device requirements, requested permissions, URL schemes, and version history.
 You can also see which apps are currently using

+* [App Privacy Policy Generator](https://app-privacy-policy-generator.nisrulz.com/) - Generate a generic Privacy Policy and Terms & Conditions for your apps

 * [Arq](https://www.arqbackup.com/) - Arq backs up your files to a secure cloud account you control, without sacrificing your privacy or control.

 * [Bartender](https://www.macbartender.com/) - <p>Bartender is a powerful app for macOS that gives you total control over your menu bar items, making your workflow smoother and faster.
 With quick reveal, search, custom hotkeys and triggers, and more, Bartender makes taking control of your menu bar easy.</p>